 - Transfer and Discharge Rights: The right to be informed about and participate in transfer or discharge planning.

-For residents facing language or hearing barriers, nursing homes are required to provide interpreters to ensure understanding of these rights.
-If a resident is unable to comprehend these rights, the nursing home must explain them to a designated representative.
+Additionally, nursing homes are required to provide interpreters to ensure understanding of these rights for residents facing language or hearing barriers.
+If a resident is unable to comprehend their rights, the nursing home must explain them to a designated representative.

-How a Nursing Home Abuse Lawyer Can Help
+How a Nursing Home Abuse Lawyer in Modesto Can Help

 If you suspect that your loved one is being abused or neglected, you might not know where to start.
 These cases can be complex, which is why it’s helpful to have an advocate fighting for the rights of your loved one.